Managing Projects in the Digital Age

 Upon course completion, the candidate has:

-• Good understanding of what characterizes projects as a working method.
+• Good understanding of projects as a working method and their characteristics.

-• Good understanding of what distinguishes project management from other types of management.
+• Good understanding of the key differences between project management and operational management.

 Skills